weareindi/atom--var-that-color/README.md

-# var-that-color
+# Var That Color

-An atom package to convert hex codes to named variables
+Replace #HEX values with variables for CSS pre-processors.